shoui520/shoui520.github.io/docs/routine.md

 - Finish Cure Dolly's grammar guide
 - Start studying JLPT N5, N4 and N3 Grammar.
 - Start reading longer texts such as visual novels.
 Participate in TheMoeWay Discord's VN club to hang out with other people doing the same.
+- Train your ability to recognize and read Japanese numbers.
 - When you are comfortable, study JLPT N2 and N1 grammar.
 - Start a "mining" Anki deck sometime after you finish the Core deck.
 - Finish a visual novel in under 6 months